Pierre Alexandre

-Pierre Alexandre is a writer, a journalist and a businessman.
-He has found and is the CEO of New York Financial Press, a media company based in Wall Street, inside the Stock Exchange.
+Pierre Alexandre is a French writer, journalist and businessman.
+He has founded and is the CEO of New York Financial Press, a media company based in Wall Street, inside the Stock Exchange.

 Education

-Born in 1964, Pierre Alexandre graduated from the Paris Institute of Political Studies (Institut d'Études Politiques de Paris) and from IPJ, a French journalist school.
+Born in 1964, Pierre Alexandre graduated from the Sciences Po Paris and from IPJ, a French journalist school.

 Career

-Alexandre has worked with France Info, Capital, L'Express and BFM.
+Alexandre has worked with France Info, Capital, L'Express and BFM TV.
 He was also editor in chief of Strategies.

 In 2000, he becomes the correspondent in Wall Street for TF1, a French television station, and later for LCI.
 He works with France24, the worldwide news channel, and Europe 1, a national French radio station.